Stirling-Tools/Stirling-PDF/README.md

 ## Understanding Workflows

-Workflows are the way you define what operations and their order should be applied to the PDF.
+Workflows define how to apply operations to a PDF, including their order and relations with eachother.

 Workflows can be created via the web-ui and then exported or, if you want to brag a bit, you can create the JSON object yourself.